Enhancing a Convolutional Autoencoder with a Quantum Approximate Optimization Algorithm for Image Noise Reduction: Experimental results

 \subsection{Training of the CCAE and QCAE}

 In this evaluation, two binary classes were extracted from the MNIST dataset (0 and 1).
 To gain insights into the distinctions between denoised samples generated by both the CCAE and QCAE models and the original samples, we employ a metric called the structural similarity index measure (SSIM) for analyzing image quality~\cite{tanchenko2014visual}, ranging from 0 (worst) to 1 (best).
-To illustrate the training performance, the left side of Fig.~\ref{fig:training_ssim} displays the training loss.
-Our proposed QCAE consistently outperforms CCAE, achieving a lower training loss.
-The right side of Fig.~\ref{fig:training_ssim} illustrates the SSIM values over 50 training epochs, demonstrating that QCAE generates denoised images closely resembling and showcasing higher quality compared to those produced by CCAE.
-This distinction is particularly evident when considering the average of SSIM 0.45 for CCAE and SSIM 0.75 for QCAE.
-These findings highlight that QCAE consistently delivers robust results when employed for denoising images compared with CCAE.
+Fig.~\ref{fig:training_ssim} illustrates the training loss over 50 epochs, where QCAE consistently outperforms CCAE.
+The corresponding SSIM values are presented in Fig.~\ref{fig:performance} across all scenarios (\textit{Noiseless}, \textit{Noisy}, and \textit{Real}).
+QCAE achieves higher SSIM values than CCAE in most cases.
+However, at higher noise levels ($\sigma = 0.75$ and $1$) in the Real and Noisy scenarios, its SSIM values are slightly lower than those of CCAE, reflecting the impact of quantum hardware noise.
+Overall, these findings highlight that QCAE consistently delivers robust results when employed for denoising images compared with CCAE.

-Fig.~\ref{fig:denoising} depicts original images alongside those with added noise, where high corruption levels render them barely visible to the human eye.
+Fig.~\ref{fig:denoising} depicts original images alongside those with added Gaussian noise, where high corruption levels render them barely visible to the human eye.
 The denoising results generated using both QCAE and CCAE models are shown alongside the noisy and original images.
-Notably, in the third row and middle column, the CCAE struggles to fully denoise or reconstruct the image, highlighting a limitation.
+Notably, in the third row and second column, the CCAE struggles to fully denoise or reconstruct the image, highlighting a limitation.
 Furthermore, CCAE faces challenges in effectively denoising, resulting in denoised results that exhibit a subtle blurring effect when compared to the sharper outcomes achieved by QCAE, with an average SSIM for CCAE at 0.45 and the SSIM for QCAE at 0.75.
 This performance gap emphasizes the effectiveness of our proposed QCAE, which outperforms CCAE as its classical counterpart.